-Maternity Allowance (MA) is a flat-rate benefit payable for up to 26 weeks if the claimant has herself met contribution, employment and earnings conditions and does not qualify for Statutory Maternity Payment (SMP, see section 1.2.4).
+Maternity Allowance (MA) is a flat-rate benefit payable for up to 39 weeks if the claimant has herself met contribution, employment and earnings conditions and does not qualify for Statutory Maternity Payment (SMP, see section 1.2.4).
 A standard rate is paid to women whose average earnings at least equal the National Insurance lower earnings limit and to self-employed women who have paid a Class 2 contribution (see section 1.3).
 Maternity Allowance is not taxable.

 State retirement pensions are paid to individuals from State Pension age who meet associated contribution conditions.
-The basic State Pension is a flat rate benefit ("Category A").
-If conditions are only partly met, a reduced pension worth at least 25% of the full basic State Pension can be paid.
+The new State Pension replaced the basic State Pension for people born from 6 April 1951.
+Both the new State Pension and basic State Pension are flat rate benefits ("Category A") and differ in respect of payment rates and required contribution histories.
+If an individual's condition history for the new/basic State Pension is only partly met, a reduced pension can be paid.
 Spouses who do not meet the contributory conditions may receive a lower pension based on their partner's contributions ("Category B").
 At age 80 contribution conditions are removed.
 Extra pension increments can be earned if retirement is delayed, and additions are paid for dependent spouses under pension age.
-The basic State Pension is taxable.
+The State Pension is taxable.
 For pensioners who contributed to additional State Pensions (the State Earnings Related Pension Scheme, State Second Pension) an additional earnings-related pension is payable.
 These additional State Pensions are also taxable and there are no additions for dependants.